Beyond the Pitch

 However, the right advice at the right moment can be transformational—especially when that advice helps an entrepreneur sign up those first customers.

 Customer acquisition is the lifeblood of a startup and a major focus of First Connect.
 Dozens of client engagements from prior years are producing significant results.
-In the first three months of 2017 alone, along with our savvy advisors, Rev1 portfolio companies have produced 16 new client engagements and more than $800K in client revenue.
+In the first three months of 2017 alone, along with our savvy mentors, Rev1 portfolio companies have produced 16 new client engagements and more than $800K in client revenue.

-Advisors can help entrepreneurs navigate a complex industry.
+Mentors can help entrepreneurs navigate a complex industry.

-Advisors bring connections to the “right” strategic customers.
+Mentors bring connections to the “right” strategic customers.

 Startups need to do business with companies who are willing to go shoulder to shoulder, engaging in two-way partnerships.